A New Adventure Begins!

 Regardless of which is true – all of these statements mean that Enneagram systems aren’t very good at fitting people into its various types.
 Because there is no definitive test, there really isn’t a definitive understanding of each type.
 While there are a handful of traits that most authors agree on, most authors have pretty different nuances in their understanding of the types.
 Reading the description of a 6 in one book can be pretty different from the description of a 6 in another book.

-In addition, the fact that they can be frustratingly rigid, the arbitrary relationships between these different types makes them confusingly fluid at times, but I’ll get to that in the next section.
+In addition, the fact that they can be frustratingly rigid and the arbitrary relationships between these different types make them confusingly fluid at times, but I’ll get to that in the next section.

 Most typing systems have some level of flexibility in them, but the required flexibility to accept the types in the Enneagram strains credulity to me.
 I had a person I worked with tell me he thought I might be a 4 – I read the description of the 4 and found part of it to be somewhat like me – or at least I could see why he would think it was like me – and the rest to not only be unlike me, but rather repellent to me.
 I won’t get into those specifics as I don’t want to insult people who feel they have those characteristics.
 I don’t see how I could claim to identify with a type where half the description I can kind of see, but the other half I not only don’t identify with, but I actually don’t really even like.
 I also don’t see how I can identify as a type when the person hearing said Identification might be thinking of a different set of characteristics depending upon what book they’ve read, or what experience they’ve had with other people who identify as that type – that, in my opinion, makes it a very poor typing system.